Flash3388/FRC-Vision-Template/README.md

           },
           "type": "type of vision control, which determine how to use the cameras.
-Based on VisionType enum", "camera": "only for SINGLE_CAMERA type - specifies index of camera to use from among the camera configs" }
+Based on VisionType enum", "camera": "only for SINGLE_CAMERA type - specifies index of camera to use from among the camera configs" "autoStart": "boolean indicating whether to start vision immediately, or wait for a start command" "options": {
+              "option_name": "value for option"
+          }
+      }
       ```
         - `VisionType` indicates how the vision should reflect when having several cameras.